econcarol/travel_insurance_dashboard/README.md

 # 🌍 Travel Insurance Dashboard

-This Power BI dashboard helps travelers compare health risks, medical costs, and insurance cost estimates across countries using synthetic data.
+This dashboard helps travelers compare health risks, medical costs, and insurance cost estimates across countries using synthetic data.
+Originally built in Power BI, it was later recreated in Tableau.

 ## ✨ Key Features
 - Side-by-side comparison of two countries